The East Suffolk Partnership is now closed.

 The East Suffolk Partnership (ESP) is a voluntary arrangement that attracts organisations from the public, business, community and voluntary sectors to work together for the benefit of East Suffolk.

-The ESP is a non statutory, non executive organisation that brings together organisations from the public, business, community and voluntary sectors to support each other and work together to achieve common priorities.
-The ESP operates at a level which enables strategic decisions that affect East Suffolk and also drive delivery of projects and initiatives at a relatively local level.
-The ESP is aligned with the district boundaries of Suffolk Coastal and Waveney.
+The ESP is aligned with the new East Suffolk Council boundary and operates at a level which enables strategic decisions that affect East Suffolk and also drive delivery of projects and initiatives at a relatively local level.

 To help make sense of the interconnected agendas of public sector reform, growth, and localism the ESP commissioned the East Suffolk Profile and has identified an number of major goals in the following three areas:

 - Our People - Healthy and Resilient Individuals

 - Our Places - Resilient Communities and Businesses

 To deliver on its goals the ESP Board oversees a rolling programme of work focused on specific issues.
 Detailed work to deliver the outcomes is coordinated through a work programme managed by the ESP Programme Officer Group between meetings of the Board.